UDST/urbansim/docs/gettingstarted.rst

 Tools of the Trade
 ------------------

-This page provides a brief introduction to Pandas and IPython Notebooks - two of the key tools that the new implementation of UrbanSim relies on.
+This page provides a brief introduction to Pandas and Jupyter Notebooks - two of the key tools that the new implementation of UrbanSim relies on.

 Pandas